6 Things Almost Everyone Gets Wrong When Treating Tired Eyes

 To make eyes look bigger, makeup artists love to recommend the tightlining, when you use a white eyeliner to rim your lower lashline.
 Dr. Brissette says this will cause you more problems than it's worth with potential swelling of the lash line.
 "I say no tightlining around the rim of the eyelid because that's right on your eye where the openings for the oil glands are," explains Dr. Brissette.
 "If you're tightlining, you're clogging those oil glands with the makeup, so you have to be careful."

 Another rule: no waterproof mascara.
 "It's so difficult to remove that you end up really puling and tugging on your eyelids and lashes, which irritates them and leads to redness and irritation, which leads you to wear more makeup to cover it up," Dr. Brissette explains.
-If you're wearing mascara, find a formula (maybe consider a tubing mascara), and look for a brand that's ophthalmologist tested; you can trust a Clinique or Almay, though Dr. Brissette says she personally uses the Merit Clean Lash Mascara.
+If you're wearing mascara, find a formula (maybe consider a tubing mascara), and look for a brand that's ophthalmologist tested.

 Icing the under eyes